Simulcast Streaming: How to Broadcast from Several Locations

 3. RTMP with Encoders (Manual Multi-Destination Streaming)

 If you’re experienced with streaming workflows, you can configure encoder simulcasting directly from tools like OBS Studio, vMix, Wirecast, or VidBlasterX.
 This method is ideal for event producers who need precise control over resolution and streaming quality.
+Using a dedicated screen to monitor and manage multiple streams during a broadcast is crucial for seamless operation and quick response to any issues.

 It’s also a great fit for churches or houses of worship that often rely on more complex audio-visual setups and require reliable multi-platform broadcasting.
 Additionally, this approach supports live video simulcasting to niche audiences or custom RTMP destinations that may not be available through standard multistreaming platforms.